1 April 2026·Leide team

 Ask Leide Navigator about EN 1090-2

-EN 1090-2:2018 is ingested in the Navigator knowledge base (149 chunks), together with EN 1090-1 and EN 10204.
+Leide's AI understands EN 1090-2:2018 in depth, together with EN 1090-1 and EN 10204.
 Ask about execution class determination, WPS qualification scope, NDT extent requirements by weld type, or dimensional tolerance limits for a specific member type.

 💡 Try asking: "What NDT extent is required for EXC3 welds under EN 1090-2?"